Quantum Non-Linear Bandit Optimization: Introduction

+But can we do better?
 On the negative side, in classical (non-quantum) setting, the answer is ``no''.
-On the positive side, we have entered the quantum era, where the power of quantum computing offers new hope for tackling this challenging optimization problem. \citet{WZL+23} first studied the multi-armed bandits and linear bandits and proved that new $O(\mathrm{poly} \log T)$ regret bound can be achieved with the aid of quantum computing.
-Later Q-GP-UCB \citep{DLV+23} and QMCKernelUCB \citep{hikimaquantum} studied the quantum Bayesian optimization, generalizing \citet{WZL+23} to non-convex and non-linear settings, still achieving the $O(\mathrm{poly} \log T)$ regret bound.
-However, \citet{DLV+23,hikimaquantum} both heavily rely on the reproducing kernel Hilbert space assumption, which suffers from the curse of dimensionality.
-The problem is that, in practice, many input data sits in a high-dimensional space.
-Again in drug discovery, for example, the dimension of many protein sequences ranges from thousands \citep{clarke2008properties} to even millions \citep{rahnenfuhrer2023statistical}.
+On the positive side, we have entered the quantum era where the power of quantum computing offers new hope for tackling this challenging optimization problem. \cite{WZL+23} first studied the multi-armed bandits and linear bandits and proved that new $O(\mathrm{poly} \log T)$ regret bound can be achieved with the aid of quantum computing.
+Later Q-GP-UCB \citep{DLV+23} and QMCKernelUCB \citep{hikimaquantum} studied the quantum Bayesian optimization, generalizing \cite{WZL+23} to non-convex and non-linear settings, still achieving the $O(\mathrm{poly} \log T)$ regret bound.
+However, \cite{DLV+23,hikimaquantum} both heavily rely on the reproducing kernel Hilbert space assumption, which suffers from the curse of dimensionality.
+The problem is that, in practice, many input data sit in high-dimensional spaces.
+Again in drug discovery, for example, the dimension of protein sequences usually ranges from thousands \citep{clarke2008properties} to even millions \citep{rahnenfuhrer2023statistical}.
 Then either $O(d^\frac{3}{2}_x (\log T)^\frac{3}{2})$ (linear kernel) or $O(T^\frac{3d_x}{2v+d_x})$ (Matérn kernel with $v$ being a kernel parameter) regret bound \citep{DLV+23} become vacuous when input dimension $d_x$ goes to millions, which further prevents their high-dimensional real-world applications.
-Therefore, \begin{quote} Can we design a new and efficient quantum non-linear bandit optimization algorithm that works well in high-dimensions? \end{quote} In this paper, we answer this question affirmatively by proposing the Quantum Non-Linear Bandit with Upper Confidence Bound (Q-NLB-UCB) algorithm.
-The key design of Q-NLB-UCB algorithm relies on three techniques.
-First, inspired by the success of parametric function approximation \citep{dai2018sbeed,jin2020provably,LW23}, we use a parametric function class to approximate and optimize the black-box objective function.
-All information queried is handled in the parameter space so we are able to prove the first input dimension-free regret bound for quantum non-linear bandit optimization.
-Second, Step 1 of Q-NLB-UCB algorithm relies on a good estimated parameter $\hat{\vw}_0$.
-Its convergence w.r.t. time steps enjoys a quadratic speed-up rate compared with classical regression, thanks to the quantum fast-forward technique \citep{AS19}.
-Third, to achieve the quadratically improved sample complexity, Q-NLB-UCB is designed to run in stages where in each stage, the quantum function oracle associated with the same action will be queried multiple times to work with the quantum Monte Carlo mean estimator \citep{Mon15}.
+Therefore, can we design a new and efficient quantum non-linear bandit optimization algorithm that works well in high-dimensions?